The ideal radar solution for port area monitoring and near-shore navigation in bad weather, darkness and fog.

 SDM360-76 radar in terms of its functionality is a distance sensor, the output of which is a digital signal.
 In addition to indicating the distance from its own side to the target, the radar can display a radar picture of the near-field zone around the vessel (in the range from 180 to 360 degrees).
 For data visualization, it is necessary to use additional software (supplied separately).

-The max efficiency of the SDM360-76 radar is achieved when the radar output data are integrated into the vessel’s navigation system, including the remote or autonomous one.
+The maximum efficiency of the SDM360-76 radar is achieved when the radar output data are integrated into the vessel’s navigation system, including the remote or autonomous one.

 76 GHz radar operates in the millimeter wave spectrum, and has no weather restrictions, unlike laser rangefinders.
 Easy penetration of the fog, dust, smog, smoke, and water vapour is provided.
 In addition, the operation of the radar is not affected by direct sunlight or ship searchlights.